iPhone cameras take excellent photographs.

 I really like taking pictures.

 My 28-300mm VR (Vibration Reduction) lens is a technological masterpiece!
 Again, the computerized light metering and the quick motorized auto focus replaces the analog or manual thought that goes into my photography.
-I know what I’m doing with the equipment that I own so I can move and control what I do at my own pace.
+I know what I’m doing with the equipment so I can move and control what I do at my own pace.
 I can shoot fast or slow depending on what I choose.

 ——————————